 ElderHostel visited cities in the U.S. and invited those who had traveled with them to set up their own on-site learning opportunities.
-Officers of the fledgling New Haven group were Joe Alterman (president), Ken Robinson (vice-president), Bernie Dumoff (treasurer-an also registrar as well as newsletter and catalog editor), and Genie Deutsch. (secretary).
+Officers of the fledgling New Haven group were Joe Alterman (president), Ken Robinson (vice-president), Bernie Dumoff (treasurer-and also registrar as well as newsletter and catalog editor), and Genie Deutsch. (secretary).
 There were initially 14 members on the Board of Governors.

-This group created by-laws and articulated their mission.
-All agreed that there would be no entry requirements – you didn’t have to have gone to college or even graduated from high school to join.
-They decided to set fees low so that even those on modest fixed-incomes could afford to belong and take courses.
+This group created bylaws and articulated their mission.
+All agreed that there would be no entry requirements – you didn't have to have gone to college or even graduated from high school to join.
+They decided to set fees low so that even those on modest fixed incomes could afford to belong and take courses.
 They agreed that they would all volunteer their time and talents so that no money need be spent on salaries.

 They also agreed that classes (which they called "Study Groups") would be interactive so that those taking part could share their own life experiences where they were relevant to the topic.
 Classes would be offered in the form of spring and fall semesters, each about 10 weeks long, and they would be held only during weekdays.

 They then wrote to New Haven-area colleges and universities asking if they would be willing to allow what they called "The Institute for Learning in Retirement" to use their unoccupied classrooms without charge so that they could pursue what is now known as "lifelong learning."